richardwoollcott/NativeAndForms/README.md

 Placing of styles etc in App.xaml is unsupported on the Xamarin native platfroms so don't use this.

+The iOS and Android native applications cannot access the Application.Current.Resources of Xamarin.Forms.
+This caused a problem when initially trying to use the FFImageLoading library, it could also affect other third part libraries so is something to be aware of as a limitation of this approach.

 Custom Renderers work ok using Native Forms with the Renderers in a Shared Project (so they work in both types of app).

 The Xamarin.Forms ContentPages and ViewModels can be used with Native forms without modification if a cross platfrom framework is used such as MVVMLight.